clareaulab/CARPNN/workflows/Boltz/README.md

   - `chmod +x setup_databases.sh`
   - `./setup_databases.sh database/`

 Currently the input csv must have two columns named `id` and `sequence`.
 The id must be formatted by the binder name and target name delimitted by a double underscored.
 For example: `binder_1__BCMA`.
 The sequence must contain exactly two sequence delimited by `:`.
-For example: `BINDERSEQ:TARGETSEQ`
+For example: `BINDERSEQ:TARGETSEQ`.
+An example of this input can be found in `examples/01_bindcraft_boltz_refolded/input_tables/colabfold_table.csv`

 Setting up a local MSA search also require massive amount of memory so make sure your sbatch configuration is very high in memory (at least 512GB) for efficient search.